-- Code that detects CPU features like endianness, the behavior of floats, etc. In general such code can be disabled before running it through Emscripten, as it is not actually needed. - memset and related functions typically work on values of one kind, regardless of the underlying values.
+- Code that detects CPU features like endianness, the behavior of floats, etc. In general such code can be disabled before running it through Emscripten, as it is not needed. - memset and related functions typically work on values of one kind, regardless of the underlying values.
 For example, memset may write 64-bit values on a 64-bit CPU since that is usually faster than writing individual bytes.
-This tends to not be a problem, as with memset the most common case is setting to 0, and with memcpy, the values end up copied properly anyhow (with a proper implementation of memcpy in Emscripten's generated code). - Even LSC-obeying C or C++ code may turn into LLVM assembly that does not, after being optimized.
+This tends to not be a problem, as with memset the most common case is setting to 0, and with memcpy, the values end up copied properly anyhow. - Even LSC-obeying C or C++ code may turn into LLVM assembly that does not, after being optimized.
 For example, when storing two 32-bit integers constants into adjoining locations in a structure, the optimizer may generate a single 64-bit store of an appropriate constant.
 In other words, optimization can generate nonportable code, which runs faster on the current CPU, but nowhere else.
 Emscripten currently assumes that optimizations of this form are not being used.